reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 The first feature we're going to work on is the ability for Posts to have a published state.
 This means we can author our blog posts in the admin panel, then publish them at a later date giving us a little more control over our blogging system.
 Lets get started.

-### Application Setup

-You'll need to have been following our InstallFest blog posts beginning with [Getting Started](/guides/installfest/getting_started), and have completed [Admin and Markdown](/guides/installfest/admin_and_markdown).

-Lets dive into writing these new features.

 ### Write a feature spec

 We'll start by writing a spec for this new feature.
 It's often good to start with a feature spec since it will let you scope the new functionality without having to know all the in-depth implementation details ahead of time.